-Withdrawal from All Classes To withdraw from all classes after the semester or term begins, a student first obtains a withdrawal form from the Office of the Assistant to the Dean, Division of Student Affairs.
+Withdrawal from All Classes To withdraw from all classes after the semester or term begins, a student first obtains a withdrawal form from the Office of the Assistant to the Dean, Division of Student Affairs and Enrollment Services.
 The student will complete the form and return it to that office.
-If a refund is warranted, the amount will be determined by the date of withdrawal, which is the date the completed withdrawal form is submitted by the student to the Office of the Assistant to the Dean, Division of Student Affairs.
+If a refund is warranted, the amount will be determined by the date of withdrawal, which is the date the completed withdrawal form is submitted by the student to the Office of the Assistant to the Dean, Division of Student Affairs and Enrollment Services.

 Students must continue to attend classes until they have submitted a completed withdrawal form.
 Students who stop going to classes before that time will likely receive an F in the course or courses from which they are withdrawing.
-For more information about withdrawal from all classes, call the Ombudsperson/Assistant to the Vice President, Division of Student Affairs, 765-285-1545.
+For more information about withdrawal from all classes, call the Ombudsperson/Assistant to the Vice President, Division of Student Affairs and Enrollment Services, 765-285-1545.

 A student may be eligible for a refund of registration fees charged only if the student withdraws from all classes during any semester, session, or term.
 Further, the only fees that are eligible for a refund are registration fees.
 There is no refund of the applied music fee for either the matriculated or the non-matriculated student.

-The following schedule indicates the prorated portion of the registration fees a student may be eligible to receive provided the student complies with the University’s policy for withdrawing from all classes through the Office of the Assistant to the Vice President/Ombudsperson, Division of Student Affairs.
+The following schedule indicates the prorated portion of the registration fees a student may be eligible to receive provided the student complies with the University’s policy for withdrawing from all classes through the Office of the Assistant to the Vice President/Ombudsperson, Division of Student Affairs and Enrollment Services.

 Withdrawal During Week